Travel.State.Gov > Intercountry Adoption > Country Information > Nigeria Intercountry Adoption Information

-Nigerian law has no post-adoption requirements for adoptive parents.
+Some Nigerian states may require status updates on the child until the child’s 18th birthday.
 Parents should confirm any post-adoption requirements with their legal representatives.

 The U.S. Department of Health and Human Services maintains a website, the Child Welfare Information Gateway, which can be a useful resource to get you started on your support group search.

 If you have concerns about your intercountry adoption process, we ask that you share this information with the U.S. Consulate in Lagos, particularly if it involves possible fraud or misconduct specific to your child’s case.
 The Department of State takes all allegations of fraud or misconduct seriously.
 Our Adoption Comment Page provides several points of contact for adoptive families to comment on their adoption service provider, their experience applying for their child’s visa, or about the Form I-600/A process.